flowchart TD

 \[ \sigma^2 = \frac{1}{d_{\text{in}}}, \]

 so that \(d_{\text{in}} \sigma^2 = 1\).
 Backward stability by the same argument favors \(\sigma^2 = 1/d_{\text{out}}\).
-Since both cannot hold exactly unless fan in equals fan out, a common compromise balances the two,
+Since both cannot hold exactly unless fan in equals fan out, a common compromise takes the harmonic style average of the two targets,

 \[ \sigma^2 = \frac{2}{d_{\text{in}} + d_{\text{out}}}. \]

-This is the Xavier, or Glorot, prescription, derived precisely from the requirement that activation and gradient variance be approximately preserved across layers [1].
 For rectified linear units, which discard the negative half of their input and thereby halve the variance, the correction is to double the gain, giving

 \[ \sigma^2 = \frac{2}{d_{\text{in}}}, \]

 the He, or Kaiming, initialization [2].
 The factor of two compensates exactly for the expected variance lost when \(\operatorname{ReLU}\) zeroes out half of a symmetric distribution.
+The exactness is worth deriving once.
+If \(z\) is symmetric about zero, then \(\operatorname{ReLU}(z) = \max(0, z)\) satisfies

 # fan_in = number of inputs to the layer